learn-co-curriculum/dsc-k-means-clustering/README.md

 Two assumptions are of main importance for the k-means clustering algorithm:

 1. To compute the "cluster center", you calculate the (arithmetic) mean of all the points belonging to the cluster.
 Each cluster center is recalculated in the beginning of each new iteration
-2. After the cluster center has been recalculated, if a given point is now closer to a different cluster center than the center of its current cluster, then that point is reassigned to the closer center
+2. After the cluster center has been recalculated, if a given point is now closer to a different cluster center than the center of its current cluster, then that point is reassigned to the clostest center

 ## Visualization of K-means Clustering Algorithm

 In the animation below, the green dots are the centroids.
-Notice how they are randomly assigned in the beginning, and shift with each iteration as they are recalculated to match the center of the points assigned to their cluster.
-The clustering ends when the the centroids find a position in which points are no longer reassigned, meaning that the centroids no longer need to move.
+Notice how they are randomly assigned at the beginning, and shift with each iteration as they are recalculated to match the center of the points assigned to their cluster.
+The clustering ends when the centroids find a position in which points are no longer reassigned, meaning that the centroids no longer need to move.

 <img src='images/good-centroid-start.gif'>

 ## Implementing K-means Clustering in scikit-learn

-Implementing K-means clustering with scikit-learn is quite simple, because the API mirrors the same functionality.
-The same preprocessing steps are required as for supervised learning methods -- missing values must be dealt with, and all data must be in numerical format (meaning that non-numerical columns must be dropped or one-hot encoded).
+Implementing k-means clustering with scikit-learn is quite simple because the API mirrors the same functionality that we've seen before.
+The same preprocessing steps used for supervised learning methods are required -- missing values must be dealt with and all data must be in numerical format (meaning that non-numerical columns must be dropped or one-hot encoded).

 ```python
 from sklearn.cluster import KMeans